 Scrub and wash the beets.
-Wrap the beets in foil and place in a baking sheet.
+Wrap the beets in foil and place on a baking sheet.
 Bake until soft, about 45 minutes.
 You should be able to easily pierce the beet with a sharp knife.
 Remove from the oven, let cool completely.
-Peel the skin off, slice the beets in desired size.
+Peel the skin off, slice the beets in the desired size.

 Remove fava beans from their pod.
 If fava beans are young enough you can eat them uncooked.
-If they have a tough outer layer than put them in boiling water for 3 – 5 minutes until tender.
+If they have a tough outer layer then put them in boiling water for 3 – 5 minutes until tender.
 Remove beans from boiling water.
-Put them in ice water bath to stop cooking.
+Put them in an ice water bath to stop cooking.
 Peel away the outer skin of the beans.

 Heat olive oil in a pan.
 Add sprouted chickpea with 3 tbsp water and cover the pot.
 Cook them for 8-10 minutes, until sprouts get tender and all the water evaporates.
 Now add fava beans, chopped beets, golden raisins, chopped kale, cumin, za’atar spice, salt and pepper, mix them well and take off from the heat.
 Add lemon juice.
 Serve with greek yogurt dressing (optional).

 1/2 cup greek yogurt